Mathematics & Physics

 Minor in Mathematics

 The minor in Mathematics consists of 5 courses in Mathematics and must include Calculus I (MATH 155/185/187) and Calculus II (MATH 156/186/188).
-The remaining courses may be chosen from among those that count toward a major in Mathematics.
+The remaining courses may be chosen from among those that count toward a major in Mathematics (exclusions listed below).
 A grade of at least C is required for all courses meeting the requirements for a minor in Mathematics.
-At least three courses must be taken at Manhattan College, with AP and/or transfer credit subject to approval by the Chair of the Department of Mathematics and Physics.
+At least three courses must be taken at Manhattan University, with AP and/or transfer credit subject to approval by the Chair of the Department of Mathematics and Physics.

 Note: The following courses may not be used toward the Mathematics minor: MATH 100, 111, 151, 153, 154, 157, 158, 221, 222, 230, 320, 321, 322, 326, 327, 328, and 422.